 The OCS is the executive arm of the CFMC.
-It is responsible for the admission, counselling, course loading, and administration of students' degree requirements.
+It is responsible, in conjunction with the Registrar's office, for the admission, counselling, course loading, and administration of students' degree requirements.
 It manages agreements with other universities and assists RMC's academic departments in the selection and hiring of instructors as well as the development of new courses.
 The OCS is also responsible for examining CF training courses for University credit.
 Where appropriate, the OCS will facilitate the provision of courses by a civilian University.
 Finally, the OCS administers the development, marketing, and delivery of short courses.